ConocoPhillips: July 2011 to January 2017

+February 2017 to January 2021

 In February 2017, Ecuador was ordered to pay $380 million to the company for unlawfully expropriating the company's oil investments.

 In March 2017, the company agreed to sell its Foster Creek Christina Lake Partnership interest, Western Canada Deep Basin Gas assets to Cenovus Energy for $13.3 billion.
 Along with the sale of natural gas fields in the U.S., it led to a reduction of close to 30% of its proved oil and gas reserves.

 In June 2017, the company agreed to sell assets in the Barnett Shale for $305 million.

 In August 2017, the company sold its business in the San Juan Basin for $2.5 billion.

-In May 2018, ConocoPhillips seized assets belonging to the Venezuelan state oil company PDVSA from the Isla refinery on Curacao to collect on $2 billion owed since a 2007 court decision.
+In May 2018, ConocoPhillips seized assets belonging to the Venezuelan state oil company PDVSA from the Isla refinery on Curaçao to collect on $2 billion owed since a 2007 court decision.

 In March 2019, the World Bank ruled that Venezuela must pay ConocoPhillips $8.7 billion to compensate for the 2007 expropriation of oil assets.

 In April 2019, the company sold a 30% stake in the Greater Sunrise Fields to the government of Timor-Leste.

 In September 2019, the company sold its business in the United Kingdom for $2.675 billion.

 For the 2019 Awards in Predefined Areas (APA) on the Norwegian continental shelf (NCS), ConocoPhillips was awarded three operatorships and ownership interests in a total of five production licenses.
 Two which are located in the Norwegian Sea (PL 1009 B and PL 1064) in Warka and Slagugle, one in the North Sea (PL 917 B) for two discoveries in Busta Voe and Cape Enniberg, and the other is the Hasselbaink prospect, where drilling has already begun.